userofmeet/userofmeet/README.md

 ## Experience

-**Project Research Assistant — Indian Institute of Technology Bombay** *August 2026 – Present*
+**Project Research Assistant — Indian Institute of Technology Bombay,** *August 2026 – Present*

-Working under Prof. Maryam Shojaei Baghini on a project titled "CMOS IC Design and System Prototyping for Magnetic Field Sensing," spanning the Electronic Systems (EE 5) and Integrated Circuits & Systems (EE 6) specializations.
-The project involves designing, developing, testing, and prototyping a magnetic field sensing system in two parts: an electronic system built around commercially available Hall-effect sensor ICs, and a novel CMOS signal conditioning IC for Hall-effect based magnetic sensing targeted at a defined set of applications.
+Working under Prof. Maryam Shojaei Baghini on a project titled "CMOS IC Design and System Prototyping for Magnetic Field Sensing," as part of my M.Tech thesis.
+The project involves designing, developing, testing, and prototyping a magnetic field sensing system in two parts: an electronic system built around COTS Hall-effect sensor ICs, and a novel CMOS signal conditioning IC for Hall-effect based magnetic sensing targeted at a defined set of applications.

-**Academic Project Trainee — Physical Research Laboratory (PRL)** *December 2025 – May 2026*
+**Academic Project Trainee — Physical Research Laboratory,** *December 2025 – May 2026*

-Contributed to the backend electronics of an Extreme-UV instrument built for future planetary exploration missions, with a focus on the analog and mixed-signal side of the system.
+Designed and developed the backend electronics of a Optical Photometer meant for ozone quantification at the Martian surface for the upcoming Mars Lander Mission, with a focus on the analog side of the system.
 Work involved implementing data acquisition workflows including ADC configuration and MCU-based data handling, as well as supporting the development of signal processing routines and storage/communication modules for digitized sensor data.

 **Firmware Development Intern — Marshee Pet Tech** *April 2025 – July 2025*

-Developed embedded firmware in C/C++ for GPS, BLE, and UWB-based tracking systems used in location-based pet safety devices, working closely with the hardware team on real-time integration and debugging.
+Contributed to embedded firmware in C/C++ for GPS, BLE, and UWB-based tracking systems used in location-based pet safety devices, working closely with the hardware team on real-time integration and debugging.
 Also contributed to UI/UX integration for device interaction alongside cross-functional teams.

 <br>